theflakes/reg_hunter/README.md

 Output is in JSON line delimited.

 If you just want the tool, download the reg_hunter.exe binary.
+Its a 64 bit binary, I'll try and include a 32 bit binary at some point.

 Registry key "last_write_time" is included in Registry JSON logs.